 The usual morning announcement in High Schools

 A typical morning announcement starts with the pledge of allegiance.
-The video is often played in a common homeroom or individual classrooms.
+The video is often played in a common homeroom or individual classroom.
 Generally, this part of the process is handled by the principal.

 However, some high schools hand the responsibility over to a student council representative.
 This is seen as a strategy to get more students engaged, considering the possibility that they are likely to be more receptive when their own peers are involved.